 Kelly Jones, MS, RD, CSSD, is a Philadelphia-based, board-certified specialist in sports dietetics for athletes at every level and works as a media spokesperson and consultant to food brands and commodity boards as well as national sports organizations.

 “There is no one nutrition recommendation that will work for everyone.
 What’s most important when aiming to improve health is incorporating small, realistic, sustainable changes that are specific to your needs.
 This should consider not only personal health history and goals, but also preferences, schedule, and overall lifestyle factors.
 Dietitians can certainly educate you and make suggestions for the changes you can make, but your intrinsic buy-in is critical.
 If you don’t take part in deciding your personal action plan, or it’s based on extrinsic factors, it’ll be hard to make progress that lasts.”

-Hannah Meier, MS, RD, is the Nutrition & Education Lead at 88 Acres.
-In addition to creating and managing partnerships between 88 Acres and educational institutions, Hannah is on a mission to undo diet culture - one relationship to food at a time.
+Hannah Meier, MS, RD, is a registered Dietitian with NourishRX, LLC, where she is on a mission to undo diet culture - one relationship to food at a time.

 "There is no one-size-fits-all approach to nutrition, and especially not to health.
 Every human body is unique.
 We are all different - genetically, mentally, temperamentally, and physically.
 There is so much you can't tell about a person based on how they look, and especially by only judging their size.
 Following a diet plan or abiding by arbitrary food rules is not a reliable way to support nutrition or overall health for you.
 The best way to understand what you need is to start listening to your body - that's where the fun begins!"